nus-cs1010/2324-s1/docs/10-assert.md

   }
 ```

 Let's focus on the case of printing `C`.
-We should print `C` if `score` is less than 5 but is 3 or higher.
+We should print `C` if the `score` is less than 5 but is 3 or higher.
 Let's check if this is correct by finding out what we can assert wrt `score` just before printing `C`.
-We first add the assert condition to all the true blocks and the false block by negating the `if` condition.
+We first add the assertion to all the true blocks and the false block by negating the `if` condition.

 ```C
   if (score >= 8) {